 Which kiteset is suitable for beginners to rent?

 For beginners, a beginner-friendly kiteset essential for learning to kitesurf safely and effectively.
 This consists of a larger, more stable kite (10-14m²), a twintip board, and comprehensive safety systems.
-The kitegear hire offers beginners the opportunity to try out different sizes and types without large investments, while learning which equipment best suits your skill level and local wind conditions.
+Kitegear rental offers beginners the opportunity to try out different sizes and types without large investments, while learning which equipment best suits your skill level and local wind conditions.

 What makes a kiteset suitable for beginners?